bdslab/STAlign/README.md

 `STAling-config.txt` default configuration file, use `my-config.txt` as configuration file.

-See folder `examples` for some sample input folders containing structures coming from public databases.
+See file [examples/README.md](examples/README.md) for further examples of use.

 ## Using STAlign